rhargreaves/mega-drive-midi-interface/README.md

 Sending a MIDI program change (0xC) message will select a pre-defined FM preset.
 The full list of presets available are defined in [`presets.h`](https://github.com/rhargreaves/mega-drive-midi-interface/blob/master/src/presets.h).
 They are based on [Wohlstand's XG bank from libOPNMIDI](https://github.com/Wohlstand/libOPNMIDI/blob/master/fm_banks/xg.wopn).
-The interface defaults to instrument 0 (Grand Piano) on start-up.
+The interface defaults all FM channels to instrument 0 (Grand Piano) on start-up.

+If MIDI channel 10 is mapped to an FM channel, the interface will make use of a separate bank of percussion instruments.
+An an example, to map MIDI channel 10 to FM channel 6, use the SysEx sequence `00 22 77 00 09 05`.
+Note that by default MIDI channel 10 is set to the PSG noise channel.

 ## Polyphonic Mode